slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On gratitude

 <!--
-> *'Knowing others is intelligence; knowing yourself is true wisdom.
-Mastering others is strength; mastering yourself is true power.
-If you realize that you have enough, you are truly rich.' -- Lao Tzu*
-Play the cards you are dealt.
-And you will often be dealt bad cards.
-Being grateful is looking down.
-- A good life is not a life without problems.
-A good life is a life with good problems. mm -->
+-->

 > *'Gratitude is not only the greatest of virtues, but the parent of all the others.' -- Cicero*